¡Vivimos Aquí – We Live Here! Exploring the Past & Reimagining the Future of Our Changing Communities.

 SUBMISSION INFORMATION

 This conference focuses on the dialogue among research, promising practices, and advocacy.
 To enable fruitful dialogues, researchers are expected to connect with others by fostering discussions on the meaning and applications of their research.
 Meanwhile, social service providers, artists, policymakers, and advocates are asked to highlight the research needs and/or outcomes of their work.
 All presentations are expected to address change and integration in some way and should consider this year’s theme for inspiration.
+Presenters have the option to present in English o español.
 Click here to submit.

 PROPOSAL CONTENT